tsulimancsi/UCI-Heart-ML/README.md

 # UCI-Heart-ML
-Heart Patient Data Visualization &amp; Prediction using Machine Learning
+## Visualization of Heart Disease Prediction using Machine Learning Algorithms